 Argus Media Limited Modern Slavery Statement

 This statement has been published in accordance with the Modern Slavery Act 2015.
 It sets out the steps taken by Argus Media Limited and its group of companies* to prevent modern slavery and human trafficking in our business and amongst our suppliers.
-It applies to the financial year ending 30 June 2018.
+It applies to the financial year ended 30 June 2020.

 Introduction from the CEO

 Slavery, servitude, forced labour and human trafficking ("Modern Slavery") should have no place in the modern world.
 We have a responsibility to be alert to the risks of Modern Slavery in our business and amongst our suppliers and to do whatever we can to eradicate them.

 This statement sets out the steps that Argus Media Limited and its group companies (the "Argus Group") have taken to ensure that slavery and human trafficking are not taking place in our business or amongst our suppliers.

 Argus' structure and business

 We are a provider of news and price information, consulting and conference services related to physical energy and other commodities.
 Argus Media Limited is the parent company and the Argus Group has offices globally in key centres for the commodity markets.
 The ultimate parent company for the Argus Group is Fleet Topco Limited and all the entities within the group structure adhere to this statement.

 The Argus Group policies include our global compliance policy, which sets out our ethical code on a number of matters, including Modern Slavery.
 This emphasises that we have a responsibility to do whatever we can to eradicate Modern Slavery in our business and amongst our suppliers.
 Additionally, our whistle blowing policy encourages staff to report any concerns (extending to Modern Slavery), confidentially and in the knowledge that every matter reported will be fully investigated.
 All Argus Group staff globally are required to attest on joining the Argus Group, and then annually, that they have read and understood the Argus Group policies.